KSP-KOS/KOS/doc/source/structures/vessels/engine.rst

     :parameter pressure: atmospheric pressure (in standard Kerbin atmospheres)
     :type: :struct:`Scalar` (kN)

-    How much thrust would this engine give if both the throttle and thrust limtier was max at the current velocity, and at the given atmospheric pressure.
+    How much thrust would this engine give if both the throttle and thrust limiter was max at the current velocity, and at the given atmospheric pressure.
 Use a pressure of 0.0 for vacuum, and 1.0 for sea level (on Kerbin) (or more than 1 for thicker atmospheres like on Eve).
 Note that this will read zero if the engine is currently disabled.
     (Pressure must be greater than or equal to zero.
 If you pass in a negative value, it will be treated as if you had given a zero instead.)